jbmitch/transit-gateway/faqs.md

 These frequently asked questions can help you when working with the {{site.data.keyword.tg_full}}.
 {: shortdesc}

-## What are the differences between IBM Cloud Transit Gatewayand IBM Cloud Direct Link?
+## What are the differences between IBM Cloud Transit Gateway and IBM Cloud Direct Link?

 The [IBM Cloud™ Direct Link](/docs/infrastructure/direct-link?topic=direct-link-overview-of-direct-link-offerings) offerings provide connectivity from an external source into a customer's IBM Cloud private network.
-The {{site.data.keyword.tg_full_notm}}offering provides interconnectivity between resources within a customer's IBM Cloud private network.
+The {{site.data.keyword.tg_full_notm}} offering provides interconnectivity between resources within a customer's IBM Cloud private network.

 ## Can I create more than one transit gateway in my account?